 All you’ll need is a few cans of pork and beans and some common condiments and you’ll have a delicious side dish everyone will love.

-COMBINE cooked onions, 44 ounces of pork and beans slightly drained, 2 tablespoons packed brown sugar, 2 tablespoons mustard, 2 tablespoons ketchup, and 1 tablespoon of Worcestershire sauce in a medium bowl.
+Combine cooked onions, 44 ounces of pork and beans slightly drained, 3 tablespoons packed brown sugar, 3 tablespoons mustard, 3 tablespoons ketchup, and 2 tablespoons of Worcestershire sauce in a medium bowl.

-POUR bean mixture into a 2 quart casserole dish.
+Pour bean mixture into a 2 quart casserole dish or use the cast iron skillet from cooking the bacon.

-BAKE uncovered at 350 degrees for 1 – 1 1/2 hours.
+Bake covered at 350 degrees for 30 – 45 minutes.
 Remove the dish from the oven and sprinkle with crumbled reserved bacon.

 Recipe Tips and Substitutions

-The original recipe calls for 2 (16 ounce) cans of pork and beans.
+The original recipe calls for 2-16 ounce cans of pork and beans.
 That equals 32 ounces and never made quite enough beans for our family.
-Now I buy one large 28 ounce can and a small 16 ounce can to equal 44 ounces.
-You can make this recipe using 2 (16 ounce) cans, 3 (16 ounce) cans, the combination I use, or one large 53 ounce can.
+Now I buy one large 28-ounce can and a small 16-ounce can to equal 44 ounces.
+You can make this recipe using 3-16 ounce cans or one large and small can (like what I do).

 There’s a fine line between too much sauce and too little sauce with baked beans.
 I like to drain off the first bit of sauce in the pork and beans, but still leave some that it keeps the beans saucy.